Bile: What is it?

 First and foremost, bile emulsifies fats.
 Fats in their unaltered form are actually of little use to the body.
 If they are not emulsified, then they pass through the digestive tract and often cause symptoms similar to IBS such as chronic diarrhea.

-Emulsified fats also act as transportation vehicles for fat-soluble nutrients like vitamins A, D, E, and K. These nutrients in of themselves play many roles in the body including protecting the arteries from calcification, improving immune system function, and more.
+Emulsified fats also act as vehicles for fat-soluble nutrients like vitamins A, D, E, and K. These nutrients in themselves play many roles in the body including protecting the arteries from calcification, improving immune system function, and more.

 Kill off Bad Microbes

 The importance of the microbiome is something that we are still discovering more about every day.
-In fact, there are entire research funds dedicated towards analyzing the makeup of healthy and diseased individuals (2).
+In fact, there are entire research funds dedicated to analyzing the makeup of healthy and diseased individuals (2).

 The bacterial makeup of your mucosal membranes can predict your risk of diabetes, heart disease, cancer, and even your risk of succumbing to certain neurological conditions.
-This is because different types of bacteria assist in the production of nutrients and neurotransmitters that can literally alter your emotional state (3, 4).
+This is because different types of bacteria assist in the production of nutrients and neurotransmitters that can alter your emotional state (3, 4).

 Excretion of Waste Products